Let these tips guide you toward leadership and growing your direct sales team.

 Direct sales is a business where you can step up to leadership, bringing new challenges and opportunities.

 If you’re new to leadership, below are five tips to help you grow into the type of leader that a team likes to follow.

 Keep in mind that the number 1 complaint from consultants about their leaders is that they only hear from them when the leader wants to know how many sales they have!

 I see that behavior all the time, making the team feel used – as if they’re only a number to help the leader get paid.
 It leads to resentment and negative team culture.

 You don’t want to be that kind of leader.
 So check these tips to help you become a fabulous leader of a fantastic team.

 Help your team members to feel successful

 When teamies feel they are successful, it will help them build on their success and keep striving for more.
 Think about recognition.
 What are you celebrating in your team, and how are you celebrating it?

 What you focus on with recognition will increase.

 Do you create certificates?
 Do you hand out trophies?
 Do you post a brag in your team group on Facebook?
 Do you call them or go Live to congratulate them with a personal message?
 The more you do, the better!

 If your team members are excited about their achievements, they are more likely to repeat it and strive for more.
 It will also inspire others in your team to strive for recognition.

 Not everyone in your team will achieve the standard required for public recognition.
-But a good leader will make everyone in the team feel valued.
+But a good leader will make everyone on the team feel valued.

 Try to find a reason to congratulate as many team members as possible each week for something.
 A quick text message can make a big difference in helping someone feel acknowledged and valued.